TysonGill/ProGrid/README.md

 # ProGrid
-ProGrid is a high-speed native grid component with a large number of unique features.
-You can write a full-featured grid program with just one line of code:
+ProGrid is a high-speed grid component with a large number of unique features.
+It is written entirely using low level graphics primitives.
+Although highly customizable, ProGrid is very smart and it allows you to offer a fast, high-capacity, pro-level, full-featured grid with just one line of code:

 ProGrid.GridDisplay(DataTable)